SoftUni-Internal/interactive-content/EN/04-For-Loop/03-For-Loop.md

 To do that you will take some of the plates from the pile and you will put them in.

-Then you will take some more plates and repeat the action until all the plates in the dishwasher.
+Then you will take some more plates and repeat the action until all the plates are in the dishwasher.

 This is a loop, you repeat an action until you reach a certain condition.